THIS DATE IN HISTORY: Oct. 31

 2003: The Vancouver Canucks become the second team in NHL history to score the first goal in each of its first 11 games of the season.
 Trevor Linden opens the scoring at 8:16 of the first period of a 4-1 road win against Phoenix Coyotes.

 2007: Chicago Blackhawks rookie center Jonathan Toews scores a goal in a 5-4 road win against the Dallas Stars to give him one point in each of his first 10 NHL games.
 It's the second-longest such streak in NHL history.

-2008: Defenseman Matthias Ohlund scores in the 13th round of the shootout to give the Canucks a 7-6 victory against the Anaheim Ducks at Honda Center.
-Each team scores six times during regulation but manages one successful attempt apiece in the tiebreaker until Ohlund, the 26th shooter, beats Jonas Hiller for the win.
+2008: Matthias Ohlund scores in the 13th round of the shootout to give the Canucks a 7-6 victory against the Anaheim Ducks at Honda Center.
+Each team scores six times during regulation but manages one successful attempt apiece in the tiebreaker until Ohlund, a defenseman who's the 26th shooter, beats Jonas Hiller for the win.